chimera-linux/cports/Packaging.md

 Triggers are fired when the affected directory is modified in any way, this includes uninstallation.

-The scriptlet is provided as a file in the template's directory, named `pkgname.scriptname`, e.g. `foo.trigger` or `foo.post-install`.
+The script is provided as a file in the template's directory, named `pkgname.scriptname`, e.g. `foo.trigger` or `foo.post-install`.
-You can use symlinks if you want one scriptlet to be used for multiple hooks.
+You can use symlinks if you want one script to be used for multiple hooks.

 If a trigger script is provided, the `triggers` variable must be set appropriately.

-All scriptlets are run as if `set -e`.
-All scriptlets are run with the default shell interpreter (`#!/bin/sh`) regardless of their shebang.
-You should still provide a `#!/bin/sh` shebang, but this is just for style.

-Alternatively, scriptlets may be provided as a part of the template using the `scriptlets` field.
-If both file and in-template scriptlet are provided, the in-template one takes precedence.
+Alternatively, scripts may be provided as a part of the template using the `scripts` field.
+If both file and in-template scripts are provided, it is an error.

 Hooks get passed the new or current package version as the first argument, as well as the old version as a second argument where this